International Workers' Day: Sweden

 Swedish Social Democratic Party at International Workers' Day demonstration in Stockholm, Sweden, in 2006.
 The party has dominated Swedish politics for nearly a century.
 The trade union palace in Stockholm is seen at the end of the picture.

 1 May has been an important part of Swedish history since the late 19th century.
 The day was made a public holiday in 1938 but had been celebrated by the Swedish Social Democratic Party and the left since 1890.
 The first International Workers' Day celebration gathered more than 50,000 people in central Stockholm.
 The crowd went to hear speeches by the leading figures in the Swedish labour movement such as Hjalmar Branting (later prime minister), August Palm and Hinke Bergegren.
 During World War I the demonstrations mainly had a peace message and the Liberal Party also joined the demonstrations.
 The eight-hour working day and women's suffrage were the principal themes during the troubled times after World War I.

-Recognizing the central contributions of workers and international worker solidarity in Swedish social, economic, political and cultural development, International Workers' Day demonstrations are an important part of Swedish politics and culture for social democrats, left parties, and unions.
+Recognizing the central contributions of workers and international worker solidarity in Swedish social, economic, political and cultural development, International Workers' Day demonstrations are an important part of Swedish politics and culture for social democrats and democratic socialists.
 In Stockholm the Social Democratic Party always marches towards Norra Bantorget, the historical, physical centre of the Swedish labour movement, where they hold speeches in front of the headquarters of the Swedish Trade Union Confederation, while the smaller Left Party marches in larger numbers towards Kungsträdgården.

 Since 1967, the Communist Party and its youth wing, Revolutionary Communist Youth, have held their own International Workers' Day march, known as Röd Front ('Red Front').
 In 2016, Röd Front marches were held at 33 locations across the country.
 The largest Röd Front marches are usually held in the industrial and financial port town of Gothenburg, Sweden's second-largest city and one of the party's strongholds.